Nine arrested Tuesday night as police, protesters skirmish outside White House again

 After police used irritants this week, Council member Brianne K. Nadeau (D-Ward 1) pressed Bowser to sign the law.

-Police officials say they only use irritants when demonstrations become violent or destructive.
-This week, they used them when demonstrators tried to topple a statue of President Andrew Jackson in Lafayette Square; the protesters were eventually stopped by police.
+Police officials say they use irritants only when demonstrations become violent or destructive.
+This week, they used them when demonstrators tried to topple the Jackson statue.

 In all, D.C. and U.S. Park Police have made at least a dozen arrests since Monday.
-Park Police did not respond to an inquiry whether they made any arrests Tuesday night or Wednesday.
+Park Police did not respond to an inquiry about whether they made any arrests Wednesday.

 D.C. police have arrested 443 people on various charges since demonstrations began May 30, including 289 people arrested the night of June 1 or the morning of June 2.